 13.3.5.
-Long-Range, High-Capacity Transit Plan Transportation System Guidelines [103]
+Long-Range Transportation System Guidelines

 (i) The policies and regulations in this Plan should be updated to conform with MRCOG's Long Range Transportation System Guidelines [formerly called Future Albuquerque Area Bikeways & Streets or FAABS Guidelines], which will be an addendum to the Metropolitan Transportation Plan, expected in 2013.
 This document will contain guidelines on roadway design that are driven by land use context, are multi-modal, and that provide a flexible range of right-of-way and design options.
-[102]

-- Map should designate Unser Boulevard and Paseo del Norte as suitable for High Capacity Transit.
-The transit plan should be amended to be consistent with recommendations adopted with this Sector Development Plan and updated as transit planning evolves plans evolve.
-The policies and regulations in this Plan should be updated to conform with an update to the FAABS expected in 2013.
+- (ii) The Long-Range Transportation System Map should designate Unser Boulevard and Paseo del Norte as suitable for High Capacity Transit.
+The plan should be amended to be consistent with recommendations adopted with this Sector Development Plan and updated as transit planning evolves. - a.

-[103] - a.
 The ultimate roadway design recommendations for Unser Boulevard and Paseo del Norte in this Plan incorporate BRT capacity in order to design them as suitable for High Capacity Transit. - a.
-Transit improvements may be phased, and interim routing may be different from the ultimate routes in some locations. - The Transit Boulevard and the Mandatory Primary Street network proposed in this Plan depend on access modifications to the limited-access Paseo del Norte and Unser Boulevard.
-If access modification is denied or high-capacity transit is determined to be infeasible, the City should consider amending this Plan to revise Mandatory cross sections should be amended to accommodate different conditions.
-[See Section 3.3 starting on page 37 for the process to amend this Plan.]
-Language directing the amendment process is incorporated into the Council legislation adopting the Plan.
+Transit improvements may be phased, and interim routing may be different from the ultimate routes in some locations. - a.
+If high-capacity transit is determined to be infeasible, the City should consider amending this Plan to revise cross sections to accommodate different conditions.
+[See Section 3.3 starting on page 34 for the process to amend this Plan.]

 - 13.3.6.
-Transit Center and BRT/HOV Lanes: Travel lanes dedicated solely to buses and other high-occupancy vehicles (HOVs) reduce travel times for those who carpool or use transit. - Paseo del Norte and Unser Boulevard should be designed to accommodate BRT/HOV travel lanes. - (ii) Transfer between BRT routes and local buses should occur at a Transit Center maintained near the center of Volcano Heights to enhance its pedestrian and locational advantages. - (iii) Lanes solely for the use of BRT should connect HOV lanes along Paseo del Norte and Unser Boulevard within the center of Volcano Heights. - (iv) Beginning 500 feet before intersections on Paseo del Norte and Unser and any other potential station locations, a minimum of 36 feet in the rights-of-way should be provided on BRT routes for BRT lanes and station platforms. - (v) The final location and configuration of BRT and HOV lanes will be determined during the roadway design process, as well as from findings and recommendations from the MRCOG High-Capacity Transit study for Paseo del Norte expected in 2013.
+Transit Center and BRT/HOV Lanes: Travel lanes dedicated solely to buses and other high-occupancy vehicles (HOVs) reduce travel times for those who carpool or use transit. - Paseo del Norte and Unser Boulevard should be designed to accommodate BRT/ HOV travel lanes. - (ii) Transfer between BRT routes and local buses should occur at a Transit Center maintained near the center of Volcano Heights to enhance its pedestrian and locational advantages. - (iii) Beginning 500 feet before intersections on Paseo del Norte and Unser and any other potential station locations, a minimum of 36 feet in the rights-of-way should be provided on BRT routes for BRT lanes and station platforms. - (iv) The final location and configuration of BRT and HOV lanes will be determined during the roadway design process, as well as from findings and recommendations from the MRCOG High-Capacity Transit study for Paseo del Norte expected in 2013.

-- 13.3.7.
+13.3.7.
 Transit Center and Transit Stop Design: The approach to the Transit Center and transit stops should offer direct pedestrian routes and be tree-lined and barrier free for safe, efficient, and attractive pedestrian access.
 The Transit Center and transit stops should be designed as prominent focal points, offering well-lit shelters that provide shade and are within or adjacent to plazas or other civic features.
 Shelters may be incorporated within the architecture of adjacent buildings or through the use of arcades or durable shade structures.
 Transit route and system maps should be displayed at all stops.
-Bicycle storage racks should be located at major transit stops. - (i) Transit-Oriented Development: In deciding Transit Station and transit stop locations, preference should be given to locations with transit-supportive uses such as high-density, mixed-income residential developments and employment centers in order to attain and sustain high transit ridership.
-These uses should predominate within a quarter mile of transit stops.
-Transit system policies should emphasize more frequent service along high-density corridors.
+Bicycle storage racks should be located at major transit stops.